Quantum Monte Carlo Integration: The Full Advantage in Minimal Circuit Depth: Numerical Results

 \section{Numerical Results}

 To illustrate the practical utility of our method of QMCI, we present some simulated results.
-So that we can compare to both classical MCI and the rescaled QMCI method of Stamatopoulos \textit{et al} \cite{Stamatopoulos_2020} we consider the case where $f(x) = x$, that is we simply compute the mean of the sampled distribution without applying any other function.
+So that we can compare to classical MCI the rescaled QMCI method of Stamatopoulos \textit{et al} \cite{Stamatopoulos_2020} and conventional QMCI (with quantum arithmetic, but still taking advantage of QPE-free forms of QAE) we consider the case where $f(x) = x$, that is we simply compute the mean of the sampled distribution without applying any other function.
 We compare for a 16-point univariate probability distribution supported on $\{ -8, -7, \dots, 7 \}$, shown in Fig.~\ref{fig04}(a), which is encoded in a quantum state that can be prepared using the circuit shown in Fig.\ref{fig04}(b).
 This choice of probability distribution and state preparation circuit has been made largely for practical reasons: there is little to be gained (in terms of proving the principle) by addressing a multivariate distribution, and this would significantly slow down the simulations; and on a similar note, it is desirable to use some probability distribution whose encoding state can be prepared in a very shallow circuit.
-We have avoided a distribution whose mean is the median of the support, as in this case the rescaled QMCI method can perform artificially well.\\ The results are shown in Fig.~\ref{fig05}, where the simulated results for both ``Fourier QMCI'' (the method we propose in this paper) and ``Rescaled QMCI'' (the method of Stamatopoulos \textit{et al}) were averaged over 500 runs.
+We have avoided a distribution whose mean is the median of the support, as in this case the rescaled QMCI method can perform artificially well.\\ The results are shown in Fig.~\ref{fig05}, where the simulated results for ``Fourier QMCI'' (the method we propose in this paper), ``Rescaled QMCI'' (the method of Stamatopoulos \textit{et al}) and ``Quantum arithmetic QMCI'' (conventional QMCI using arithmetic subcircuits) were averaged over 500 runs.
 We can see that for sufficiently small desired root-MSE (RMSE), Fourier QMCI outperforms both Classical MCI and Rescaled QMCI, as expected.
-Indeed, the gradient of the line-of-best-fit for Fourier QMCI is $-1.02$, which is very close to the theoretical value of $-1$ (note that this is \textit{root}-MSE, hence $-1$ not $-2$ as for MSE), and for rescaled QMCI is $-0.771$, clearly inferior and not too far off the theoretical value of $0.667$.
+Indeed, the slope of the line-of-best-fit for Fourier QMCI is $-1.02$, which is very close to the theoretical value of $-1$ (note that this is \textit{root}-MSE, hence $-1$ not $-2$ as for MSE), and for rescaled QMCI is $-0.771$, clearly inferior and not too far off the theoretical value of $0.667$.
 It is also worth highlighting that the ``cross-over'' point between Fourier QMCI and classical MCI occurs very close to the third data-point of the former.
 This represents $1100$ uses of $P$ in total, but more significantly a circuit depth of only 8 sequential uses of $Q$ in any single quantum circuit.